owenmcg/owenmcg.github.io/_posts/2018-01-24-Growing-up-with-games.md

 ### Letting kids discover gaming

-I'm now 40 years old, and have a 5 year son.
+I'm now 40 years old, and have a 5 year old son.
 And to me, it was important to allow him to discover the joy to be had from gaming.
 Even when he was a 2 or 3 year old, I'd take out components, stack them up and let him knock them down.
 Then we moved onto rolling dice, just for the fun of it.
 Then playing simple card games etc.  At this stage he's now an avid young gamer, and any time I get a package delivered through the post his little face lights up with giddy anticipation and the hopeful question "Is it a new game Dad?
 Is it?
 Is it?".

 ![Kids Gaming](http://www.wicklowmeeples.com/assets/images/Kids-Gaming.jpg)